anotherWave/incubator-wave/README.md

 ## Contributing

-To contirbute to Apache Wave please goto https://incubator.apache.org/wave/get-involved.html where youll be able to find information about how to participate.
+To contirbute to Apache Wave please go to https://incubator.apache.org/wave/get-involved.html where youll be able to find information about how to participate.